opentelekomcloud-docs/cloud-backup-recovery/umn/source/vault_management/enabling_backup_locking.rst

 .. _cbr_01_0035:

-Enabling Backup Locking
+Enabling Backup Locking (eu-nl)
 =======================

 Scenarios
 ---------

-To prevent the backup data from being deleted by mistake or maliciously, you can enable backup locking for vaults to improve data security.
+To prevent the backup data from being deleted by mistake or maliciously, you can enable backup locking for vaults to improve data security(eu-nl).

 Once enabled, all backups in the vault enter the WORM (write once, read many) status.
 No one can delete the backups that are in their retention periods.